 Hosek, Lauren Email:

-compliance.
 Lauren's research interests include human osteology, health and disease, materiality of the body, political violence, religion and the body, and mortuary archaeology.
-Her dissertation research, funded by an NSF Graduate Research Fellowship,
+Her dissertation research, funded by an NSF Graduate Research Fellowship, examines

 material culture, historical narratives, and comparative cases.
 Lauren is currently teaching in the Forensic and National Security Sciences Institute (FNSSI) at Syracuse University.